ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1.md

 ## Plugin structure

-We’ll divide our abbreviation plugin into three components - `Abbreviation`, `AbbreviationUI`, and `AbbreviationEditing`:
+Our abbreviation plugin is divided into three components - `Abbreviation`, `AbbreviationUI`, and `AbbreviationEditing`:

 * `AbbreviationEditing` will enable the abbreviation attribute in the model and introduce a proper model ←→ view conversion.
 * `AbbreviationUI` will be responsible for the UI - the toolbar button.
 * `Abbreviation` will be the glue that holds the UI and the editing together.

-You could keep them all in one file, since this part of the tutorial won't have too much code.
-If you're planning to go through all parts of the tutorial, it's best to separate the components.
-We suggest creating this directory structure:
+We put them in a `/abbreviation` directory, where we'll be adding more files in the next part of the tutorial.
+This is our directory structure:

 ```
 ├── app.js